Let's start with a chat

 We charge based on the amount of time we spend on your matter.
 Our lawyers have hourly rates that depend on their experience and the type of work that is being done.
 When there are negotiations, Court documents to prepare, Conferences or Court Hearings to prepare for and attend, it is impossible to set a fixed fee as no one can predict how much time these things will take.
 In situations like this, lawyers keep track of the time spent on the matter and charge according to their hourly rate.
 In straightforward matters, we can give a good estimate of how long something will take.

 Often you can keep costs down by doing some of the work for yourself.
 For example, in property matters, if you collect financial documents yourself and list them in an organised way, you can save hours off your bill.

 Some people like to have everything covered by a lawyer.
 If you can afford it, this is definitely the way to go as it reduces the most amount of stress.
 If you don’t want a lawyer to do everything for you, we can be in the background helping when you need it.
-We have options where you do most of the negotiation work and then come and see us to check things are fair or to draft Court documents.
+We have options where you do most of the negotiation work and then come and see us to check things are fair or to draft orders and agreements.
 In these situations, we charge you an hourly rate for our time.